mrabbitz/Project1-CUDA-Flocking/README.md

 As a reminder of the importance of this ratio, which is referenced in Part 2 under Method 2:

-*To determine which nearby grid cells a boid should consider, start by dividing twice the maximum neighborhood distance of the three boid rules by the grid cell width.
+*To determine which nearby grid cells a given boid should consider, start by dividing twice the maximum neighborhood distance of the three boid rules by the grid cell width.
-If the result is not a whole number (e.g., 4.2), round up to the next whole number (e.g., 5).
+If the result is not a whole number (e.g. 4.2), round up to the next whole number (e.g. 4.2 rounds up to 5).
 This number represents the ± offset in each dimension around the boid's current cell, defining the range of neighboring cells to check for interactions with other boids.*